-The process of improving a page's organic search results is often referred to as search engine optimization (SEO)6.
+The process of improving a page's organic search results is often referred to as search engine optimization (SEO).
 SEO has become a critical function for many marketing organizations since if a firm's pages aren't near the top of search results, customers may never discover its site.

 Google is a bit vague about the specifics of precisely how PageRank has been refined, in part because many have tried to game the system.
-The less scrupulous have tried creating a series of bogus Web sites, all linking back to the pages they're trying to promote (this is called link fraud7, and Google actively works to uncover and shut down such efforts).
+In addition to inbound links, Google's organic search results also consider some two hundred other signals, and the firm's search quality team is relentlessly analyzing user behavior for clues on how to tweak the system to improve accuracy.S.
+Levy, "Inside the Box," Wired, March 2010.
+The less scrupulous have tried creating a series of bogus Web sites, all linking back to the pages they're trying to promote (this is called link fraud, and Google actively works to uncover and shut down such efforts).
 We do know that links from some Web sites carry more weight than others.
-For example, links from Web sites that Google deems as "influential," and links from most ".edu" Web sites, have greater weight in PageRank calculations than links from run-of-the-mill ".com" sites.
+For example, links from Web sites that Google deems as "influential," and links from most ".edu" Web sites, have greater weight in PageRank calculations than links from run-of-themill ".com" sites.